core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This document refers to a group as a set of endpoints sharing keying material and security parameters for executing the Group OSCORE protocol, see {{terminology}}.
 All members of a group maintain a Security Context as defined in OSCORE and extended as defined in this section.

 How the Security Context is established by the group members is out of scope for this document, but if there is more than one Security Context applicable to a message, then the endpoints MUST be able to tell which Security Context was latest established.
-The default setting for how to manage information about the group is described in terms of a Group Manager (see {{group-manager}}).
+How to manage information about the group is described in terms of a Group Manager (see {{group-manager}}).

 Each endpoint of a group is aware of whether the group uses the group mode, or the pairwise mode, or both.
 By default this is indicated by the Group Manager.
 An endpoint can use any mode it supports if also used in the group.